 There are plenty of videos on YouTube but my favourite is this one

 OK, only joking on the Di Blasi bikes.

 Lightweight personnel transport does not necessarily mean 4 wheels, at these weights they can be easily air-dropped or carried many to a helicopter and whilst tabbing might seem rather warry to some there is no doubt a motorcycle is still a valuable vehicle for certain applications.

 In Afghanistan quads have proven enormously useful for running replens, casualty evacuation, transferring stores to and from helicopter landing sites and a million other odd jobs.
 Recently introduced lightweight gap crossing equipment and trailers that use the same tires have also extended their usefulness.

 These are useful pieces of equipment that should be absorbed by the main equipment programme although it may be preferable to start from scratch given the likely wear and tear on those in theatre.

-We have paid for the development work of the Resolve/Roush DRV that uses diesel or JP8 and is useful at high altitude.
-The recent UOR for quad bikes was fulfilled by Roush, taking the standard Yamaha units and adding a NATO towing hitch, winch, run flat sealant for the tyres, IR lighting and other minor modifications.
+We have paid for the development work of the Resolve/Roush DRV that uses diesel or JP8 and is useful at high altitudes.
+The recent UOR for quad bikes was fulfilled by Roush, taking the standard Yamaha units and adding a NATO towing hitch, winch, run-flat sealant for the tyres, IR lighting and other minor modifications.